 I know.
 Recipe development does involve a bit of math as you need to covert everything to grams to really know the ratio, but as an example (without converting), a recipe that calls for 1/4 cup of nuts, 1/2 cup almond butter, 1/3 cup of maple syrup, 1/2 cup oats, and 2 scoops protein powder has that ratio.
 If you’re adding fresh fruit to your energy balls, count it in the “nut butter/sweetener” camp.

 If your mixture has more than 3/4 binder/protein powder to sweetener, the final recipe will be drier.
-More nut butter/sweetener, and the final recipe will be moister.
+More nut butter/sweetener, and the final recipe will be more moist.
 The awesome part is that if you feel your recipe is too far in either direction while you’re making it, just add more dates/nut butter or more oats/protein and blend.
 Just do it a little at a time so you can monitor the flavor.

 When it comes to texture, one to two tablespoons is sufficient.
 Spice, up to a teaspoon and a half, but go slowly as spice is easy to overdo.
 I like to make up my spice mixture before adding them, taste them to make sure I’ve got the blend right, and then slowly add them to the mixture until it’s enough.